- 1 The Benefits of CPAP Masks for Side Sleepers

 Nasal pillows are designed with side sleepers in mind and are also a good option for people who sleep on their stomach or for those individuals who enjoy TV watching or reading in bed.

 The nasal pillows will fit inside the nares and provide a tight seal that will prevent air leaks from occurring, regardless of the position you sleep in.

 Other Sleep Related Posts:

-What to Know Before Purchasing an Apnea Mask
+What to Know Before Purchasing a Sleep Apnea Mask

 Before you buy an apnea mask, speak with your doctor for recommendations, based on your sleeping habits and whether you breathe out of your nose, mouth, or both.

 If you tend to breathe out of your mouth during sleep, then you may be unable to use certain masks, such as the nasal pillows.
 Your physician may recommend using a chinstrap, which works with most models of masks.

 The chinstrap will fit over the lower jaw and connect to your mask, preventing your mouth from opening during the night.